-A: Ancestors of Puebloan people who once lived in the Mogollon area built the Gila Cliff Dwellings.
-The Mogollon area includes portions of New Mexico, Arizona, Texas, and Mexico.
-The Mogollon area was defined by archeologists due to similar pottery, architectural, and other physical remains of past human activity.
+A: Ancestors of Puebloan people who once lived in the area built the Gila Cliff Dwellings.
+The people associated as the Mogollon Culture includes people living in portions of present day New Mexico, Arizona, Texas, and Mexico.
+The Mogollon Culture was defined by archeologists due to similar pottery, architecture,skeletal date, subsistence practices and other general artifacts of past human activity.
 The name comes from the nearby Mogollon Mountains which were named after a Spanish governor in the 1700s.

 Q: How do you say Mogollon?

 A: Because it is a Spanish word, the Os are long and the double Ls are silent: Moe-go-yone.
 However, Mogollon is one of those words that has taken on several regional pronunciations and is sometimes pronounced Muggy-own or Muggy-on.

 A:Gila is another Spanish word.
 The G is pronounced as an H: Hee-la.

 Q: Does it really take two hours to drive to the cliff dwellings from Silver City?